-Matt Pavlik will be speaking on the topic of journaling at the April 2020 Introvert Believer Conference.
+Matt Pavlik was scheduled to speak on the topic of journaling at the April 2020 Introvert Believer Conference.
+Though it promised to be a beneficial conference for introverts, not enough people signed up.

 What do you hope for?
 You’ve probably said, “I hope it doesn’t rain” at least once in your life.
 That kind of hope only expresses uncertainty.
 Biblical hope is the assurance of a future event.
 Confidence in God’s words allows you to endure anything.